LEVPROGRAMMER/Elevator-system/README.md

 ## Technology Choices

 - **Backend:** ASP.NET Core was chosen for its robust API capabilities and ease of integration with SQL Server.
-- **Frontend:** React was selected for its component-based architecture, allowing for a dynamic user interface.
+- **Frontend:** React.js was selected for its component-based architecture, allowing for a dynamic user interface.
 - **Database:** SQL Server is used for its reliability and support for complex queries.
 - **Real-time** Communication: SignalR is implemented for real-time updates between the server and client.

-## Bonus Task

-If you completed the bonus task, please specify which features you implemented and how they enhance the system.

-## Important Note on Real-Time Communication

-While SignalR is recommended for real-time communication, if you are unfamiliar with it, you may implement an alternative polling mechanism.
-In this case, please indicate your choice in this README and justify your decision.